MUTOR-2/ScienceOfMusic/_units/07/index.md

 rates faster than 3Hz.

 ## Tatum
-In a paper called A Novel Representation for Rhythmic Structure, Vijay Iyer, Jeff Bilmes, Matt Wright, and David Wessel developed a structure for describing rhythmic events called the tatum (a contraction of temporal atom as well as an homage to the great
+In a paper called &quot;A Novel Representation for Rhythmic Structure,&quot;
+Vijay Iyer, Jeff Bilmes, Matt Wright, and David Wessel developed a structure for describing rhythmic events called the tatum (a contraction of temporal atom as well as an homage to the great